 Ecuador and Peru are consistently listed as top bucket list destinations in South America.
 When browsing general information on the web, it is difficult to decide which country to visit.
-In this article, I provide a a specialized piece on Peru vs Ecuador to disentangle all the details and provide clarity.
+In this article, I provide a specialized piece on Peru vs Ecuador to disentangle all the details and provide clarity.
 Within, I compare and contrast some of the top attractions, cities, culture, and more.
 By the end, you should have a better idea of which you want to visit.
-However, in all honestly, you’ll probably just want to visit both!
+However, in all honesty, you’ll probably just want to visit both!

 Currency and Costs